xrdocs/xrdocs.github.io/_getting-started/2016-06-13-generate-api-key-iosxr-vagrant-private-beta.md

 Since the IOS-XR Vagrant box is currently under Private-Beta, there is a slightly more involved/secure process for downloading the vagrant boxes.

 **This is just a one time process.
-Once you have your API-KEY, you can start downloading boxes without going through this again**
+Once you have your API-KEY, you can start downloading boxes without going through this again.**
 {: .notice--info}